secana/TransNet/Readme.md

 To use *TransNet* in your project just install the [TransNet Nuget package](https://www.nuget.org/packages/TransNet/) into your project.

 ### The Code
 Writing a transform is pretty straight forward.
-Maltego will call your transfromation with command line arguments, which are parsed by *TransNet*.
+Maltego will call your transformation with command line arguments, which are parsed by *TransNet*.
 The resulting entities which you want to return have to be printed to *stdout*.

 A minimal transformation which returns a "Person" entity looks like this: